 A New Narrative

-How to Submit
+How To Submit

-Unfortunately, not all submissions can be published.
+Not all submissions can be published.
 All that are published will be lightly edited in collaboration with you.

 Essays usually range from 700 - 1,200 words.
+Please see previously published essays for examples of the variety of content we publish.

 It Takes a Village – The Origins of Juvenile Incarceration